Step by step recipe of Kashmiri tea with photos.

 Let it boil on medium flame.

-there is slight pink color but keeping cooking,
+You can see a slight pink color at this stage but keeping cooking,

 The water is reduced to half.
 And the color is deep red.

 Add icy cold water.
 And mix well for 1 minute.